-Medicare spending varies more than threefold among hospital referral regions.
+Medicare spending varies more than twofold among hospital referral regions.
 Spending also varies from state to state, and from one hospital to another, even among hospitals within the same region.
 Most of this variation is not due to differences in the price of care in different parts of the country, but rather to differences in the volume, or the amount of inpatient care delivered per patient.

 Most hospitalizations are for conditions that have high or very high patterns of variation in their discharge rates.
 Medical discharges are more variable than surgical discharges.
 For medical conditions, the majority of variation is associated with hospital capacity (as measured by the per capita supply of hospital beds).

 For patients with medical conditions, geography matters; patients with medical conditions receive very different care depending upon where they live.
 Why does care vary so much?
 The most obvious explanation might seem to be regional differences in how sick patients are.
 But the prevalence and severity of illness accounts for remarkably little of the variation in care.